PrathamModi001/Design-Patterns-EI/Assignment 1/BehaviouralDP/CropRotation/Core.md

 5. **Easy Expansion**: Additional crop rotation strategies can be easily added without modifying existing code, adhering to the Open/Closed Principle.

-6. **Best Practices**: Maintains a clear and organized structure, with minimal comments focused on explaining the core functionality.

 This design promotes flexibility and scalability, allowing for future expansion of crop rotation strategies as agricultural practices evolve.